The human secretome and membrane proteome

 The plasma proteome

-Plasma is the clear, liquid fraction of the blood which is left when the white blood cells, red blood cells and platelets are removed.
+Plasma is the clear, liquid fraction of the blood which remains when the white blood cells, red blood cells and platelets are removed.
 It is composed of water (90%), proteins (7-8%) and smaller substances such as salts, gases and nutrients.
 The most important functions of plasma includes transport of compounds needed in different parts of the body, balancing the fluid exchange of all tissues by regulating the osmotic pressure, as well as playing a large role in immune system function.
 Most cells in the body communicate with plasma directly or indirectly through other fluids.
 Analysis of the proteins present in plasma can therefore provide important information about a patient's health.

 The plasma proteome has an extraordinary dynamic range spanning more than 10 orders of magnitude between the concentration of the most abundant protein albumin (ALB), which acts as a transporter and helps maintain colloid osmotic pressure, and the rarest proteins detectable today, which include interleukins and tissue leakage proteins.
 90% of the plasma proteome consists of the ten most highly abundant proteins, which along with albumin include fibrinogen, involved in blood clotting, and immunoglobulins mainly involved in immune processes.

-Although many proteins of the plasma proteome are secreted proteins that have gone through the secretory pathway, another group is composed of tissue leakage proteins which are found within cells but can be released into plasma as a result of cell death or damage.
+Although many proteins of the plasma proteome are secreted proteins that have gone through the secretory pathway, there is another group that is composed of tissue leakage proteins which are found within cells but can be released into plasma as a result of cell death or damage.
 There is also an interesting class of proteins which go through a non-classical secretion without entering the ER/Golgi-pathway and includes cytokines such as interleukin 1β (IL1B) and mitogens such as fibroblast growth factor 2 (FGF2).

 A list of plasma proteins obtained from the Plasma Proteome Database can be found here.